phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

-# Estimote iBeacons PhoneGap Plugin for Android
+# Estimote iBeacons PhoneGap/Cordova Plugin for Android

 **_NOTE: THIS IS A WORK IN PROGRESS.
 IT'S NOT EVEN A BETA VERSION YET.
 EVERYTHING MAY CHANGE_.**

 ## Overview

-This is a PhoneGap 3.x plugin for Android which allows interaction with [Estimote iBeacons](http://estimote.com).
+This is a [PhoneGap](http://phonegap.com/)/[Cordova](http://cordova.apache.org/) 3.x plugin for Android which allows interaction with [Estimote iBeacons](http://estimote.com).
 This plugin is just a wrapper around [Estimote Android SDK](https://github.com/Estimote/Android-SDK).
 Names for [Available Methods](#available-methods) come from it.

 This plugin allows for:
 - beacon ranging: Scan beacons and optionally filter them by their values.